nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-403: Parallel make does not handle the all target {#RN_DETAIL_SM_403}
 ----------

-Modified makefile all target to serialize clean and image build.
+Modified makefile "all" target to serialize clean and image build.

 SM-405: Add shadow fuse read/write in monitor and also support no ECC finalization {#RN_DETAIL_SM_405}
 ----------